MI-SIM/MI-SIM.github.io/_posts/01-01-17-gettingstarted.md

 ## <a name="usg"></a>User-Guide

-You can download the user-guide via the link below.
+You can download the user-guide via the link below [COMING SOON].
 This document contains complete examples to start using the
 <span style="font-family:Courier;">MI-Sim</span> GUI.